Blue Heelers: episode guide

 Bring It On

-September 08, 2004
+Wed, September 08, 2004

 Jonesy continues to risk his career by protecting his lover, Donna, and matters are made worse when Amy accuses him of helping Donna fake her own abduction.

-Guest Starring: Samantha Healy as Donna Maitland, Steve Mouzakis as Theo Kallergis, Lee Mason as Adam Carpenter, Max Chanesman as Mitchell Hobbs, Joey Coley-Sowry as Jesse Butler, Robert Price as Derek Hanley, Paul Upchurch as Tory McNamara, Claire Williamson as Sally
+Guest Starring: Samantha Healy as Donna Maitland, Steve Mouzakis as Theo Kallergis, Lee Mason as Adam Carpenter, Max Chanesman as Mitchell Hobbs, Joey Coley-Sowry as Jesse Butler, Robert Price as Derek Hanley, Paul Upchurch as Trey McNamara, Claire Williamson as Sally

 Pillow Talk

-September 15, 2004
+Wed, September 15, 2004

-Written by Michaeley O’Brien, Directed by Grant Brown
+Directed by Grant Brown

 Out Of Love

-September 22, 2004
+Wed, September 22, 2004

-Written by Tony Morphett, Directed by Chris Langman
+Directed by Chris Langman

 Amy wants to question Donna Maitland about the death of Theo Kallergis, but she has done her famous disappearing trick again.
+Susie tracks her down and finds her high on cocaine and refusing to answer difficult questions.

 The next day Jonesy follows her to a safety deposit box containing a mobile phone which she admits belongs to missing businessman, Hugo Allen.
-When Allen’s body is found, it becomes clear that Donna’s life is also in danger.
+When Allen's body is found, it becomes clear that Donna's life is also in danger.
+Jonesy locates what he thinks is a safe place for her, only to find himself in the way of a sniper's rifle.

-Chris Reilly is confronted with her past when her worthless ex-husband Terry Kennedy and an old lover Dan Woodley both turn up in town.
+Chris Reilly is confronted with her past when her worthless ex-husband, Terry Kennedy, and an old lover, Dan Woodley, both turn up in town.
 Just as Chris and her former love are about to rekindle the flame, Tom discovers he is wanted for a serious crime in Queensland.

 Chris is willing to be arrested herself rather than turn him in, but Tom is unmoved and throws her old flame into a police cell pending extradition to Queensland.
 A furious Chris points the finger at her ex-husband as the real criminal.